Basketball Wives: Seasons 6-12 (Los Angeles)

 On June 14, 2023, VH1 announced the show's eleventh season would premiere on October 9, 2023.
 Christie, Bailey and Williams returned.
 Lozada also returned as a full-time cast member, along with new cast members Brittany Renner, ex-girlfriend of P. J. Washington, Vanessa Rider, wife of Isaiah Rider, Jac'Eil Duckworth, girlfriend of Natasha Howard and Clayanna Warthen, ex-girlfriend of Andre Iguodala, the latter was cited as a supporting cast member.
 Brinks, Maxiell and Brittish Williams did not return.
 On May 30, 2024, VH1 announced that the second half of season eleven would premiere on July 1, 2024, with Maxiell returning to the cast.
 Rider, Warthen and Renner departed the series.
 Former cast members Laura Govan and Shaunie Henderson (formerly O'Neal) made guest appearances during the eleventh season.

 On March 25, 2025, it was announced that the twelfth season of the show would premiere on May 5, 2025.
 Lozada, Williams, Jackie Christie, and Maxiell returned.
 Renner also returned to the cast after her initial departure from the series following season 11A and Chantel Christie-Jeffries, daughter of Jackie Christie, was upgraded to a main cast member for the first time after appearing in previous seasons as a supporting cast member.
 Ming Lee and Ty Young, former WNBA player and Chicago Sky assistant coach, joined as new main cast members alongside Denise Reann Garcia, ex-girlfriend of Lonzo Ball, who also joined in a main capacity.
 Henderson continued to make guest appearances.
 Bailey and Duckworth departed the series.
+On January 29, 2026, Henderson stated the show would not return.